pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### Complete Formation Guide

 Forming an ILIT requires careful planning and execution.
-This section covers the complete formation process, document requirements, funding process, and integration with your Legacy Trust.
+This section covers the complete formation process, document requirements, funding process, and integration with your Dynasty Trust.

 #### Formation Process